 When a couple is not on the same page about their life goals, they can drift apart quickly.
 If you’re going through such a transformative experience, make sure your partner is aware and in agreement with your changing priorities.

-They may find it hard to embrace this change.
+A shift in life goals is one of the biggest issues in relationships, since your partner may find it hard to embrace this change.
 The onus of making them see things from your perspective is on you.

 8. Lack of appreciation